jedahan/collections-api/Readme.md

 #### Guidelines

-  The code is [CC0][], but if you do anything interesting with the data, it would be nice to give attribution to The Metropolitan Museum of Art, and contribute back any modifications or improvements.
+  The code is [CC0][], but if you do anything interesting with the data, it would be nice to give attribution to The Metropolitan Museum of Art.
+If you do anything interesting with the code, it would be nice to give attribution and contribute back any modifications or improvements.

 #### Options